 Hello!
 We are Floss, Dez, Sam (aged 13) and Evan (aged 11).
 In 2015, we left our jobs and schools, rented out our house and spent a year backpacking around Asia and Australia.
-Now we’re in the planning stages of our next family world adventure.
-It’s a big one and it involves a sailing, Read More
+Now we’ve started our next family world adventure.
+It’s a big one and it involves a sailing boat and the world! , Read More

 There are a few awesome adventures to be had when visiting Sarawak in Malaysian Borneo, and jungle kayaking in Kuching is one of them.
 It’s a full-on day trip from the city that gets you out into the jungle.
 You can find a video of our day on the water below.